-The Institute of Basic Medical Sciences at UIO is the largest Norwegian centre of its kind, covering research on biological processes from the nucleic acid level to whole organisms and human behaviour.
-Neuroscience is a key area, and one of the largest in the Institute, which has extensive infrastructures for multi-level studies of the brain.
-The HBP partnership is centred on the Institute's Neural Systems laboratory, which develops workflows and analytical tools under NORBRAIN, a large-scale national infrastructure supported by the Research Council of Norway.
+Institute of Basic Medical Sciences, Neural Systems Laboratory is centred on the Institute's Neural Systems laboratory, which develops workflows and analytical tools under NORBRAIN, a large-scale national infrastructure supported by the Research Council of Norway.
 The Neural Systems Laboratory supports advanced informatics developments for brain architecture analysis and brain atlasing.
 It is integrated with the central University infrastructure and Uninett Sigma, the national infrastructure for computational science in Norway.
 The Laboratory also hosts the Norwegian Node of the International Neuroinformatics Coordinating Facility.